Students Access Holistic Support Through Confidential Services and Support Resources

 Students can find information about contacting ComPsych GuidanceResources through a link in the MyExcelsior student portal, and academic advisors and instructional faculty can also direct students to the resources in MyExcelsior when a student mentions having a life challenge or asks for assistance.
 Also important, when students access the services via phone, they speak directly with a counseling professional who will listen to their concerns and guide them to the appropriate services.
 In addition, ComPsych’s online portal offers self-service for vital information, tools, and support, including articles, podcasts, videos, slideshows, on-demand training, and “Ask the Expert” personal responses to questions.

 “The College selected ComPsych as the provider of our student assistance program due to its vast array of services,” says Kathy Moran, the College’s ombudsperson.
 “They not only provide individual and family counseling, but also offer GuidanceResources that address issues such as wellness, relationships, work and education, financial and legal matters, lifestyle, and more.
 Students can find information on the ComPsych website ranging from ‘How to Eat Healthy on a Budget’ to ‘Time Management Tools and Principles.’
 I am certain that these services will equip our students with the resources they need to be successful in their academic, personal, and professional lives.”
+Check out Excelsior College’s Society for Human Resource Management Student Chapter.

 The GuidanceResources services include: